Search

 There’s truly a Slack feature for everyone.
 This fun video shows its range of uses.
 Here are just a few of our favorite Slack hacks.

 • Channels: Channels help destroy silos and get focused information to more groups of people.
-See ya later long email threads.
+See ya later, long email threads.

 • “Remind me about this”: One of the biggest reasons why Slack is better than texting.
 “Remind me about this” allows you to set reminders for when you respond to messages and more.

 • Emojis: Effective communication doesn’t have to be just words.
 Slack has a full range of emojis to express feelings and drive less formal conversations.
-If you’re a virtual workplace, using Slack emojis is actually a great way to help improve your virtual relationships and show your personality.
+If you’re in a virtual workplace, using Slack emojis is actually a great way to help improve your virtual relationships and show your personality.
 You can even add or create your own emojis specific to your workgroup.

-• “Save for later”: If something can be resolved later – bookmark it and come back to it.
+• “Save for later”: If you can resolve it later – bookmark it and come back to it.
 Not everything needs a response immediately.
-Saved or bookmarked messages will collect in the “Later” item panel.
+Saved or bookmarked messages will be collected in the “Later” item panel.

 • Direct message yourself: Start a direct conversation with yourself!
 You can send yourself links to articles, random ideas, etc. Essentially, the virtual post-it note.